janaka/desktop-clock/README.md

 # Desktop Clock

-A desktop digital clock built using an ESP32 microcontroller, MAX7219 led metrix display, and Arduino lang.
+A desktop digital clock built using an ESP32 microcontroller, MAX7219 led matrix display, and Arduino lang.

-It syncs time from an Intenret time server on bootup and then once a day while powered.
+It syncs time from an Internet time server on boot-up and then once a day while powered.

 Uses [this MAX7219 library](https://github.com/janaka/esp32-led-matrix).
-Forked from [nhatuan84](https://github.com/nhatuan84/esp32-led-matrix) and modified to support the max7219 hardware variation I have.
+Forked from [@nhatuan84](https://github.com/nhatuan84/esp32-led-matrix) and modified to support the max7219 hardware variation I have.

 ## Contributions

+Note: the following has only been tested on macOS.

 ### Third-party libraries